 Talking about Bloatware, with apps like Red-Cable Club forced into the settings application and OnePlus community application, Game Space with Instant Games feature, recently introduced OnePlus Store app, OnePlus Cloud, etc. OnePlus was recently also bashed for including Facebook services into its phones which was later reversed.

-The company also pushed an for its devices a while back and the Amazon was a part of that OTA, which after installation would become a system app and that is called adding Bloatware to the device.
+The company also pushed an OTA for its devices a while back and the Amazon App was a part of that OTA, which after installation would become a system app and that is called adding Bloatware to the device.

 Along with bloat, OnePlus has also complicated its UI with the integration for the same feature throughout the interface in various locations.
 For example, OnePlus has a separate Store app now but the store is also integrated into the community app.

-OnePlus will not remove 3.5mm jack
+OnePlus will not remove 3.5mm Headphone jack

 Back in 2017, during the launch of OnePlus 5T, Pete Lau, the co-founder of OnePlus mentioned the importance of the headphone jack and how the company wanted to keep it intact with their device because the users want so.